Ultimate Springfield Real Estate Investing Guide for 2026

 Unemployment Rate

-Investors will pay close attention to the location’s unemployment rate.
-Overdue lease payments and default rates are higher in places with high unemployment.
-Long-term investors who depend on timely lease income will lose money in these cities.
-Renters can’t move up to homeownership and existing homeowners can’t put up for sale their property and move up to a larger house.
-This is a challenge for short-term investors purchasing wholesalers’ agreements to repair and resell a property.
+Real estate investors will pay a lot of attention to the region's unemployment rate.
+High unemployment rate causes a lot of renters to make late rent payments or default entirely.
+Long-term real estate investors who rely on steady lease income will lose revenue in these places.
+Tenants cannot step up to ownership and current homeowners can't liquidate their property and shift up to a more expensive house.
+This is a concern for short-term investors purchasing wholesalers' agreements to repair and resell a property.

 Number of New Jobs Created